-Hong Kong airport struggles to reopen after protests

-HONG KONG (AP) — One of the world’s busiest airports was struggling to reopen Tuesday, a day after thousands of pro-democracy demonstrators crowded into Hong Kong’s main terminal and forced flight cancellations.
+Hong Kong leader defends police, dodges protesters’ demands

+HONG KONG (AP) — Hong Kong leader Carrie Lam defended law enforcement actions Tuesday after protesters prompted an airport shutdown with calls to investigate alleged police brutality.

-Passengers were checking in for flights with people who were unable to leave on Monday among those crowding the departure hall.
-About 200 flights had been canceled.
+At one of the world’s busiest airports, airlines were checking in passengers for new flights and for those unable to leave Monday when 200 flights were cancelled because thousands of pro-democracy demonstrators had packed into the airport’s main terminal.

-Protesters have shown no sign of letting up on their campaign to force Chief Executive Carrie Lam’s administration to respond to their demands.
+Protesters have shown no sign of letting up on their campaign to force Lam’s administration to respond to their demands.
 No new violence was reported, although the city is on edge after more than two months of near-daily and increasingly bloody confrontations between protesters and police.

+Demonstrators have called for an independent inquiry into what they call the police’s abuse of power and negligence.
+Some protesters thrown bricks, eggs and flaming objects at police stations.

+Lam told reporters that dialogue would only begin when the violence stopped.
+She reiterated her support for the police and said they have had to make on-the-spot decisions under difficult circumstances, using “the lowest level of force.”

 Software engineer Joydeep Chakravarti, whose connecting flight to San Francisco was canceled late Monday, expressed frustration that he was told to leave the airport when he wanted to stay inside the terminal.